 Math@Home is a search tool for families that provides access to a variety of mathematical resources, such as games, activities, websites, tutorials and videos that are targeted to a child’s mathematical ability level on the Quantile scale.
 By entering the student Quantile measure and selecting the appropriate grade level textbook, families can find instructional resources and activities that supplement the textbook lesson and support student learning outside of the classroom.

 Can I still use Quantile resources if my child doesn’t have a Quantile measure?

 Yes, it is still possible to use Quantile resources even if your child doesn’t have a Quantile measure.
-Both Math@Home and the Summer Math Challenge offer a way to estimate the Quantile measure of a student.
+Math@Home offers a way to estimate the Quantile measure of a student.